TheGizze/Local-Windows-Monitor/README.md

 # Local-Windows-Monitor
-small flask app which monitors your system and runs as a windows service
+small flask app which monitors your system and runs as a windows service. (background study for an other project)